 When to use Histogram

-Histograms can help you identify outliers in your data set.
-Outliers are values that are far from the rest of the data.
+- Identifying outliers: Histograms can help you identify outliers, or extreme values that are significantly different from the rest of the data.

 Purpose of Histogram